TheRealFREDP3D/My-Writeups/Brute It/Brute It.md

 ## PORT 22 - SSH - OpenSSH 7.6p1

-Now, it is time to use everything we have gathered so far and connect to the target using **username** `john` on the previously discovered SSH server:
+Now, it is time to use everything we have gathered so far and connect to the target using the **username** `john` and the id_rsa file:

 ```shell
 ❯ ssh -i id_rsa john@bruteit.thm